adobe-webplatform/Snap.svg/README.md

 [Snap.svg](http://snapsvg.io)
 ======

-A JavaScript library for modern SVG graphics.
+A JavaScript SVG library for the modern web

 API Reference is in `dist/reference.html`